-PRESSURE & VACCUM TEST:

-Ensure a pressure and Vaccum test is conducted.
-The leakage of refrigerant may result in poor performance or
+PRESSURE AND VACCUM TEST: Ensure a pressure and vaccum test is conducted.
+The leakage of refrigerant may result in poor performance or malfunction of the showcase.

 NO GAS: Do not install the case where flammable gas could be realeased.
 If gas leaks out and flows around the case there can be risk for fire.